luyadev/luya.io/docs/guide/ngrest/activeselection.md

 # Active Selections

-<class name="luya\admin\ngrest\base\ActiveSelection" /> are anlog to [Active Buttons](activebutton.md).
+<class name="luya\admin\ngrest\base\ActiveSelection" /> are analog to [Active Buttons](activebutton.md).
 When <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestActiveSelections" /> are defined, checkboxes will appear in the CRUD list (overview of all records) and a the active selection buttons are visible in the bottom.
 A click on the button interacts with the selected items/rows.

 There are built in Active Selections you can use and configure or you can create your own Active Selections and attach them to an [NgRestModel](model.md)